Aranarora/DGL123-Project-Aran-Arora/README.md

 ## PHP Project

+### Documentation:
+#### Login Form
+- The login form is used for flow to check if the user exists in the data.
+If not, then display that the account does not exist.
+Please Sign Up first.

+    - In the place of the username, the user needs to enter their username, and in the support of the password, the user enters the password which connects with that user ID.
+    - Then, the user-entered information will be sent to the database to check if the user ID and password exist.
+If they exist, then the users sign in; otherwise, display that the account does not exist; please Sign Up first.

+#### Sign Up Form

+- The signup form checks flow if the user ID and email exist in the data.
+If not, send the data to the database and let the user Sign In.

+    - In the place of the username input, the user needs to create their username, and in the password input, the user needs to make their password corresponding to their user ID.
+In the confirm password, the user confirms their password by re-entering it, and in the email input, the user enters their email.
+    - Then, the user-entered information will be sent to the database to check if the user ID and email are unique.
+If they are unique, let the user Sign In and store the data in the database; otherwise, display the user ID and email already exist.

+#### Book Now Button on the Ride page.
+- The Book Now button is used for booking the electric scooter, but it checks whether the user logs in before showing the booking.

+    - When the user clicks the book now button if the user has logged in, it displays the booking form; otherwise, it displays that the user needs to sign.
+    - In the booking form, the user needs to fill the form correctly.
+If the user fills in correctly, the scooter will book.
+Otherwise, the form will display the error to fill in the info correctly.

 ### Milestone 1:
 - I completed the first stage of the project, which involved developing the user interface (UI) by producing low-fidelity wireframes, in Milestone 1.
 These wireframes provide as a basic illustration of the project's appearance and functionality.